pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 </figure>

-Photo of WSS Recording Session, Bernardo, Anita, Tony, Maria

 In 1984 Bernstein himself, having never conducted the work, did so in a manner that wasn’t completely operatic, despite his casting of opera singers, nor was it traditional musical theater.
 Orchestrally the recording was the definitive statement by the composer.
 But its hybrid nature was the subject of debate, especially among those who felt that Deutsche Grammophon might have exerted undue influence on the project.
 Then in 2014 the score was brilliantly realized in a lean yet opulent manner by Bernstein protégée Michael Tilson Thomas with the recording of a concert version by his San Francisco Symphony and a team of top flight musical theater voices.

 Bernstein’s composition has remained impressively adaptable over the years.
 Tracks from a 1996 compilation, “The Songs of West Side Story,” show the versatility and resilience of a score that retains its veracity when interpreted in diverse musical styles.
 “Somewhere” is conjured as a gospel anthem by Aretha Franklin.
 Selena’s sultry new jack turn on “A Boy Like That” and Trisha Yearwood’s luscious rendering of its companion piece, “I Have A Love” replete with steel guitar, offer an urban vs. country encounter that paraphrases the show’s storyline.
 Even the often maligned “I Feel Pretty” is bent by Little Richard to fit his raucous brand of rhythm and blues.